Ease of Use

 - tool buttons for nearly every product function

-- tool button tips
+- tool button hints

-- re-sizeable multi-pane document windows
+- re-sizeable panes in document tabs

 - most-recently used file list